Menu Toggle

 Multi-Use Trails Offer a Multitude of Options

 The Greenhorn, Hammerhead and Thorn Creek trails were built for XC Mountain Bikers, but these trails are equally as charming for those exploring on foot.
-You can find the Greenhorn Trail at the West End of the Main Parking Lot, right next to the Nature Trail entrance.
+You can find the Greenhorn Trail at the West End of the Main Parking Lot.

 Greenhorn is a relatively flat trail, which switches back through a mostly-shaded forest.